kazurayam/materialstore-examples/docs/index.md

     You, programmer/tester, are asked to assign descriptive enough **Metadata** to each object.

+9. The `com.kazurayam.materialstore.filesystem.Store` class implements
+    `write` methods to store files into the store, and `select` methods to retrieve materials out of the store.
+    See the javadoc of [Store](https://kazurayam.github.io/materialstore/api/).

 #### Report generated

 The test generated a HTML like this: